ericrenone/Stochastic-Harmonic-Learning-Dynamics/README.md

 ---

+## Conclusion

-## SGD is Brownian motion in the loss landscape, and C(t) measures whether gradient signal or stochastic noise dominates—when they balance at C≈1, the system becomes critical and phase transitions occur.
+SGD is Brownian motion in the loss landscape, and C(t) measures whether gradient signal or stochastic noise dominates—when they balance at C≈1, the system becomes critical and phase transitions occur.